-The remaining four systems that are valid today for other Bordeaux areas (which, as mentioned, were not taken into account in 1855) were not introduced until much later.
-The cru classes are different in terms of designation and number of quality levels, which is confusing compared to the uniform Burgundy classification that applies to all appellations.
+The remaining four systems in force today for other Bordeaux areas (which were not included in 1855) were introduced much later.
+The cru classes differ in designation and number of quality levels, which is confusing compared to the uniform Burgundy classification that applies to all appellations.
 There have been repeated attempts at standardisation.
-One suggestion came from Alexis Lichine (1913-1989), which was also not realised.
+One proposal came from Alexis Lichine (1913-1989), which was also not realised.

-The single-stage systems Cru Bourgeois and Cru Artisan are valid for wineries from the Médoc that are not classified as Grands Crus and rank behind the Grands Crus of 1855.
-The classification, which has already been changed several times, is repeated periodically (see below).
-For Graves, a single-level classification was created in 1953 and supplemented in 1959, which distinguishes between red and white wines (all the estates are located in Pessac-Léognan).
-For Saint-Émilion, a two-tier system was introduced in 1955, the classification being linked to the sites (vineyards).
-It is periodically reviewed and the wineries must apply for it.
-In Fronsac and Pomerol, as an exception in Bordeaux, there is no classification
+The one-tier Cru Bourgeois and Cru Artisan systems apply to Médoc estates not classified as Grands Crus and rank behind the Grands Crus of 1855.
+The classification, which has already been changed several times, is repeated periodically (see then below).
+For Graves, a single-tier classification was created in 1953 and supplemented in 1959, distinguishing between red and white wines (all estates are located in Pessac-Léognan).
+For Saint-Émilion, a two-tier system was introduced in 1955, the classification is linked to the sites (vineyards).
+It is periodically reviewed, and wineries have to apply.
+In Fronsac and Pomerol, as an exception in Bordeaux, there is no classification.

-The association UGCB (Union des Grands Crus de Bordeaux) represents the most important Bordeaux growing areas, represents the interests of independent winegrowers and acts as a marketing platform, especially for international customers.
-In addition to the UGCB, there are other regional associations with similar objectives, namely the Alliance des Crus Bourgeois du Médoc, the Classement des Vins de Graves and the Classements des Vins de Saint-Émilion.
+The UGCB (Union des Grands Crus de Bordeaux) represents the most important Bordeaux growing regions, represents the interests of independent winegrowers and acts as a marketing platform, especially for international customers.
+In addition to the UGCB, there are other, regional associations with similar goals, namely the Alliance des Crus Bourgeois du Médoc, the Classement des Vins de Graves and the Classements des Vins de Saint-Émilion.